 - Open Veeam ONE Reporter, switch to Workspace view, and find the Veeam Backup Agent Reports folder, this is where you will see all the pre-built reports available for Veeam Backup Agents.

 - Select the report, choose Scope and select the time interval you want the report to contain.
 (You can build the report to be more specific by selecting an individual backup server, several job/policies to be reported on or drill down further to the exact Agent Backup Job.)

 - Once you have made your decision, click Preview Report and the report will be created.

 The report contains historical information for your Veeam Agent Backup Jobs.
 How you defined the report in the first step will determine how specific or general the data will be.
 Either way, the report provides great depth of data.

-If you select a specific date when the job was run it gives even more analysis on the specific run of the backup job.
+Drill down options for this report are available and provide detailed information for each computer within the job.
+For instance, if you select a specific date when the job was run it gives even more analysis on the specific run of the backup job.

 This tells you when the job started, how long it took and backup size.
 You can even tell if the run was full or incremental.
 The report provides visibility into your IT environment by being able to gather real-time data on your protected agent backups.

 Backup infrastructure custom data report

 This report allows you to customize and add data protection elements that are not covered together in the predefined reports included in Veeam ONE.
 The report can define and display data points about Veeam Backup & Replication objects, including backup server, backup job, agent job and VMs.
 With the latest update, you can now include computers protected by Veeam Agents as well within the report.
 This is useful because you can create a report based on the computers protected in your environment for easy analysis and decision making .
 To run this report, much is the same that was discussed previously in this blog post.
 You will need to locate the custom report pack in the workspace view, once found you will be able to base the report on the new object type, “Computers” and build a custom report based on different computer properties.